Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Preliminaries

-The system (\ref{r1}) extends to $\M_4$ the $4d$ massless equations in Minkowski background formulated in Cartezian coordinates.
-Its extension to a $AdS$-like version of $\M_4$, which is the group manifold $Sp(4)$ \cite{BHS},is also available \cite{Didenko:2003aa} in any coordinate system.
-Note that more recently the the one-form sector of HS equations (\ref{CON1}) was also extended to $\M_4$ in \cite{33}.

-According to general properties of unfolded equations, the equations (\ref{r1}) are equivalent to the flat limit of the original $4d$ HS equations (\ref{CON2}).
-The interesting details of this correspondence were worked out in \cite{Vasiliev:2001dc,Bandos:2005mb}.
+The system (\ref{r1}) extends to $\M_4$ the $4d$ massless equations in Minkowski background formulated in Cartesian coordinates.
+Its extension to a $AdS$-like version of $\M_4$, which is the group manifold $Sp(4)$ \cite{BHS}, is also available \cite{Didenko:2003aa} in any coordinate system.
+Note that more recently the one-form sector of HS equations (\ref{CON1}) was also extended to $\M_4$ in \cite{33}.
+By general properties of unfolded equations, the equations (\ref{r1}) are equivalent to the flat limit of the $4d$ HS equations (\ref{CON2}).
+Interesting details of this correspondence were worked out in \cite{Vasiliev:2001dc,Bandos:2005mb}.